go-openapi/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: '🐞 Bug report'
-about: Create a report to help us make go-openapi great
+about: Create a report to help us make go-openapi a great project
 title: ''
 labels: [bug]
 assignees: ''